mariadriada/showsapp/README.md

 - For install: npm install
 - For run dev: npm run server:init
-- For run script build:  npm  run webserver.
+- For run script build:  npm  run webpack.
 This script should to create ./build/app.js file